 Skip to 0 minutes and 59 secondsSo we go through this period of reflective observation.
-In the course, we're going to introduce a number of models, such as this from Kolb.
+In the course, we're go to introduce a number of models, such as this from Kolb.
 And this, if you will, gives you an abstract framework within which you can reflect upon these experiences you've had.
 This is the stage known in the model as abstract conceptualisation.
 So it's a thinking process which is new and relates to the concrete experiences which started the cycle.
 The final stage is to go through active experimentation, to go through the doing.
 It may be that you're taking ideas from this course back into the office or the workplace.
 Or it may be active in the sense that you're going through thought experiments, perhaps with colleagues on the course.

 Skip to 1 minute and 50 secondsYou're discussing them.
 So you're actually working out how you can use your abstract thoughts in a different way.
 And then, as a result of this active experimentation, you have a new concrete experience.
-You're starting another cycle again from a different experience, which is more advanced from the previous one.
+You're starting another cycle again from a different experience, which is more advanced on the previous one.
 So Kolb-- it's definitely a cycle.
 And it goes through these different stages.
 But it's all about reflecting on experience.
-You could, if you wanted, go through the cycle by yourself.
+You could, if you wanted, to go through the cycle by yourself.
 But I would strongly recommend that this is not a good approach.
 As I said, social learning is an important aspect of this course.

 Skip to 2 minutes and 36 secondsAnd the ability to go through this cycle with colleagues on the course would definitely be a more effective way of learning.